MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Use a virtual machine as a resolver for cross-premises DNS resolution with private DNS.
 This is a short-term solution since an Azure-native resolver is on the Azure Private DNS road map.

-- Create the Azure Private DNS zone within a global "connectivity" subscription.
-Additional Azure Private DNS zones might be created (for example `privatelink.database.Windows.net` or `privatelink.blob.core.Windows.net` for Azure Private Link).
+- Create the Azure Private DNS zone within a global `connectivity` subscription.
+Additional Azure Private DNS zones might be created (for example, `privatelink.database.windows.net` or `privatelink.blob.core.windows.net` for Azure Private Link).

 ## Define an Azure networking topology

-Network topology is a critical foundational element of the enterprise-scale architecture, as it ultimately defines how applications (apps) can communicate with each other.
-This section explores relevant technologies and topology approaches for enterprise Azure deployments and focuses on two core approaches⁠—virtual and traditional WAN-based networking topology.
+Network topology is a critical foundational element of the enterprise-scale architecture, as it ultimately defines how applications can communicate with each other.
+This section explores relevant technologies and topology approaches for enterprise Azure deployments and focuses on two core approaches⁠&mdash;virtual and traditional WAN-based networking topology.

 An Azure networking topology based on Virtual WAN is the preferred enterprise-scale approach for large-scale, multi-region deployments where the customer needs to connect their global locations to both Azure and on-premises.
 A Virtual WAN-based network topology should also be used when the customer needs to use software-defined networking in a wide-area network (SD-WAN) deployments to fully integrate with Azure.
 Virtual WAN is used to meet large-scale interconnectivity requirements.
 Since it's a Microsoft-managed service, it'll also simultaneously reduce overall network complexity and help to modernize the customer's network.

-A traditional Azure networking topology should be used for customers who only intend to deploy resources in a few Azure regions, don't need a global, interconnected network, have a low number of remote/branch locations per region (less than 30), and/or require full control and granularity for manually configuring their Azure network.
+A traditional Azure networking topology should be used for customers who only intend to deploy resources in a few Azure regions, don't need a global interconnected network, have a low number of remote or branch locations per region (less than 30), or require full control and granularity for manually configuring their Azure network.
 This traditional topology will support these customers to build a secure network foundation in Azure.

-## Virtual WAN (Microsoft-managed) based network topology
+## Virtual WAN (Microsoft-managed) network topology

 ![Network topology and connectivity](./media/net-con2.png)